frollous/frollo-android-sdk-example/docs/src/orchid/resources/wiki/extras.md

     }
 ```

-Alternatively refresh data on startup in an optimized way using [refreshData](us.frollo.frollosdk/-frollo-s-d-k/refresh-data.html) on the main SDK.
+Alternatively refresh data on startup in an optimized way using `refreshData` method in [FrolloSDK](./../kotlindoc/us/frollo/frollosdk/frollosdk) on the main SDK.
 This will refresh important user data first, delaying less important ones until later.

 ```kotlin
     FrolloSDK.refreshData()